The 2013 Paul Ambrose Scholars Symposium Group Photo

 from APTR, scholars have one year to complete this unique project and receive a

-micro-grant of up to $200 to assist with project-related costs upon completion.
+mini-grant to assist with project-related costs upon completion.

-Every year APTR releases a PASP Reflections document with student demographics of that year's Paul Ambrose Scholars class, highlights from the Symposium, and a few student testimonials.
+Every year APTR releases a PASP Reflections document with student demographics of that year's Paul Ambrose Scholars class, highlights from the symposium, and a few student testimonials.